by Dr. C.H. Weaver M.D. Medical Editor update 11/2019

 About Keytruda (pembrolizumab)

-Keytruda is a monoclonal antibody that helps to restore the body’s immune system in fighting cancer.
+Keytruda is a monoclonal antibody know as a checkpoint inhibitor that helps to restore the body’s immune system in fighting cancer.
 It creates its anti-cancer effects by blocking a specific protein used by cancer cells called PD-L1, to escape an attack by the immune system.
 Once PD-L1 is blocked, cells of the immune system are able to identify cancer cells as a threat and initiate an attack to destroy the cancer.
 Keytruda is approved for the treatment of several types of cancer.

 For the 77 patients whose tumors expressed PD-L1 the overall response rate was 14.3 percent with a complete response rate of 2.6 percent and partial response rate of 11.7 percent.
 Among the 11 responding patients, the median duration of response has not yet been reached (range, 4.1 to 18.6+ months) and 91 percent experienced a duration of response of six months or longer.
 No responses were observed in patients whose tumors did not have PD-L1 expression.